Vision-Live/bdsi.utwente.nl/data-science-week.md

 ### Closing Session

 The teams that created the best and most creative solutions will give a short presentation about their approach, and there will be time to ask questions to the winning teams as well as BDSi staff and coaches.

-{% include card.html title="Spring 2023 Data Science Week" content="Registration is not yet open for the Spring 2023 Data Science Week, March 6th - 13th. <br/> <br/> Start getting a team together, and keep an eye on our newsletter!" cta="Sign up for the newsletter" cta_link="https://www.utwente.nl/en/bms/research/bdsi/#subscribe-to-our-newsletter" %}

 ###### References